santhoshepam/dotnet-docs/apidoc/System_Numerics_BigInteger.md

 You can instantiate a @System.Numerics.BigInteger object in several ways:

 - You can use the `new` keyword and provide any integral or floating-point value as a parameter to the @System.Numerics.BigInteger constructor.
-(Floating-point values are truncated before they are assigned to the @System.Numerics.BigInteger.)
+(Floating-point values are truncated before they are assigned to the @System.Numerics.BigInteger .)
 The following example illustrates how to use the `new` keyword to instantiate @System.Numerics.BigInteger values.

 ```csharp